NereaMe/portfolio/README.md

 - Managed end-to-end UX research projects, integrating usability testing and design thinking principles to enhance satisfaction and generate new business ideas.
 - Developed social media and onsite content strategies that improved visibility and trustworthiness.
 - Executed writing and translation for newsletters, microcopy, SEO texts, and product descriptions, enhancing engagement and boosting SEO performance.

-**Journalist and Author**
-*Various Locations* | *2011 - 2024*
-- Covered complex topics such as art, human rights, and gender issues in diverse cultural contexts.
-Reported from Buenos Aires, Kathmandu, Bangkok, and Berlin, conducting in-depth interviews, research, and thoughtful analysis to produce stories that raised awareness and stimulated debate on critical social issues.

-**CRM Manager**
-*Ladenzeile GmbH* | *Berlin* | *2021 - 2023*
-- Managed cross-departmental projects to optimize engagement and conversion.
-- Led A/B testing to increase user satisfaction and brand awareness.
-- Coordinated B2B/B2C email marketing rebranding across 13 markets, briefing editors and designers for high-quality creative assets, resulting in increased subscriber base and conversion.
-- Conducted comprehensive analysis, created visualizations, and presented findings to identify new strategic opportunities and recommend actions resulting in improved client satisfaction.

 **Content Strategist**
 *Chal-Tec GmbH · Arkive Studio · Iventic GmbH* | *Berlin* | *2016 - 2017*